 Your guide will bring you to seven unique locations, allowing you to taste 12 different foods.
 The tour begins at Cafe Prins, 124 Prinsemgracht.
 It lasts four hours and costs 83 USD.

-Food tasting tour of Jordaan
+Amsterdam: 3.5-Hour Food Tasting Tour of Jordaan

 A trip to Amsterdam is not complete without a bike tour!
 Known worldwide for its bicycle culture, Amsterdam is the world’s most bike-friendly capital city.
 Ride through the canals with a guide who will show you the top historical sites, including the New Market, the Red Light District, and the Van Gogh Museum.